 Study Sites & Design: Regional Site Network

 Long-term monitoring of climate and vegetation is one of the most important aspects of the LTER Network.
-At the BNZ LTER, specific sites, referred to as the BNZ "core sites", were established initially in the 1980s (during LTER I) to address the conceptual theme of floodplain and upland boreal forest succession.
-It was hypothesized that succession in floodplains (following fluvial disturbance) and uplands (following fire) would follow a predictable development of hardwood and then coniferous stands, with black spruce stands becoming the terminal endpoint until disturbance reset the successional trajectory (Viereck, L.A.
-1970, Van Cleve et al. 1991, Yarie et al. 1998 ).
-Successional development was predicted to be punctuated by dramatic changes in site characteristics, community composition, and ecosystem processes.
-These periods of change in stand development were referred to as "turning points".
-BNZ LTER core sites were chosen to specifically monitor these "turning points", and sites were selected because they represented transitions between stages of the chronosequence as defined by the original floodplain and upland successional models.
+BNZ LTER specific sites, referred to as BNZ ‘core sites’, were established initially in the 1980s (during LTER I) to address the conceptual theme of boreal forest succession.
+It was hypothesized that succession in floodplains (after fluvial disturbance) and uplands (after fire) would follow a predictable development of hardwood and then coniferous stands, with black spruce stands becoming the terminal endpoint until disturbance reset the successional trajectory.

 Establishment of a regional network of sites

-A large proportion of the boreal forest within interior Alaska situated between the Yukon River and the Alaska Range falls within three ecoregions, which are partially accessible from the road system.
-These ecoregions are the Ray Mountains, the Tanana-Kuskokwim Lowlands, and the Yukon-Tanana Uplands.
+A large proportion of the boreal forest within Interior Alaska situated between the Yukon River and the Alaska Range falls within three ecoregions: the Ray Mountains, the Tanana-Kuskokwim Lowlands, and the Yukon-Tanana Uplands.
 All three ecoregions have a strongly continental climate with cold winters and warm summers, discontinuous permafrost, and prevalent forest fires.
-While the ecoregions have many similarities, permafrost temperature, summer moisture, and dominance of forest fires varies markedly.
+However permafrost temperature, summer moisture, and dominance of forest fires differ between these ecoregions.

 Check out an interactive map of the BNZ LTER Regional Site Network.
 For more information about this map contact Jamie Hollingworth.